SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 Contrary to Spec 1.0, in Spec 2.0 all the layouts are dynamic.
 It means that you can change the displayed elements on the fly.
 It is a radical improvement from Spec 1.0 where most of the layouts were static and building dynamic widgets was cumbersome.

-In this chapter, we will show that presenters can be dynamically composed using layouts.
-We will show a little interactive session.
-Then we will build a little browser with dynamic aspects.
+In this chapter, we  show that presenters can be dynamically composed using layouts.
+We show a little interactive session.
+Then we build a little browser with dynamic aspects.

 ### Layouts as simple as objects